-ARLAA 105 Arabic Composition (3CH): This course is based on the principle that "Education" is an accumulative task especially when it comes to language learning.
+ARLAA 105 Arabic Composition (3CH):This course is based on the principle that "Education" is an accumulative task especially when it comes to language learning.
 This process undergoes specific stages to assist the non-Arabic speakers to reach the ultimate goal which is to acquire the required skills (listening, speaking, reading, writing) easily and accurately.
 To achieve this aim, text-based dialogues are provided as head start for the non-Arabic speakers to continue to the higher levels.
 The course also provides basic elements for reading, writing, dialogues, and listening to assist the learners to confidently interact with the Arab community.

 ASC 210AR Natural Science (3CH): The natural science course incorporates a wide range of subjects of sciences such as astronomy, geology, biology, chemistry, and environmental science.
 The course will present the scientific facts of astronomy, the Earth and its weather, water, and environment, biology, and nutrition with the chemicals of life.
 The course emphasizes understanding the core principles of different branches of science and their effects on our lives.
-Moreover, the course explores the scope of natural phenomena, changing environment conditions, general health rules of nutrition, and the variety of living organisms.
+Moreover, the course explores the scope of phenomena, changing environment conditions, general health rules of nutrition, and the variety of living organisms.
 The course helps the students to acquire skills in observation, critical thinking, analyzing, interpreting, understanding and discussing scientific terminology and facts.

 ASC 211 Environmental Science (3CH): The 'Principles of Environmental Science' course is designed to introduce the fundamental concepts of Environmental Science to undergraduate students.
 It includes topics from different areas of study such as ecology, biology, soil science and atmospheric science.
 The course aims at raising environmental awareness among students and providing them with the scientific knowledge and skills to identify, prevent and solve environmental problems.
 Additionally, it deals with ecological concepts, organism interactions, communities and ecosystems.
-The course focuses on key areas of population dynamics, biodiversity, human activities and the environment managed ecosystems, air quality, water and solid waste management environmental science and social sciences perspectives.
-A variety of topics will be introduced including global warming, climate change, sustainable food production, solid waste management, environmental and natural resources laws.
-The course includes the growing challenges of climate change and energy crisis and proposes solutions to overcome them
+The course focuses on key areas of population dynamics, biodiversity, human activities and the environment managed ecosystems, air quality, water and solid waste management

 ASC 212 Sustainable Energy (3CH): This course gives a This course gives a thorough introduction to sustainable energy, conservation, and energy efficiency within the UAE and the world.
 It will explore the relationship between energy, environment, economy and ecological well-being.
-It will discuss energy production from the biology, natural science,
+It will discuss energy production from the biology, natural science, environmental science and social sciences perspectives.
+A variety of topics will be introduced including global warming, climate change, sustainable food production, solid waste management, environmental and natural resources laws.
+The course includes the growing challenges of climate change and energy crisis and proposes solutions to overcome them